remarkablemark/tauri-action/README.md

 ### `window-title`

 **Optional**: The window title of your Tauri application.
-Defaults to app name:
+Defaults to the app name:

 ```yaml
 - uses: remarkablemark/tauri-action@v1